jarviscanada/jarvis_data_eng_SrivatsanViswanathan/README.md

 ## Education
-**Toronto Metropolitan University (2018-2023)**, Bachelor Engineering, Computer Engineering
+**Toronto Metropolitan University (2018-2023)**, Bachelor of Engineering, Computer Engineering

 ## Miscellaneous
-- Software Fundamentals
 - Volunteer: I volunteer at Parkrun on Saturdays at 9am to help run a 5km run.
 I've helped with various different tasks like scanning barcodes, recording times, photography, and helping the runners stay on course as a marshal.
 - Running: I am training to run a 5k.
-I try to go on runs in the morning and am planning on running in Parkrun eventually.
+I go on runs in the morning and am planning on running in Parkrun eventually.
 - Hockey fan: GO LEAFS GO!
 I'm a big Leafs fan.
 I am hoping they are able to win a cup in my lifetime as they have not won since 1967...